Azure-Samples/ms-identity-javascript-angular-spa-aspnet-webapi-multitenant/Chapter3/README.md

         }
 ```

 > [!NOTE] In a real-world scenario, you should be selective with allowed origins i.e. you should allow only trusted domains.
+For production, you would specify the url of the production client app: for instance, if your client app is hosted at "http://example.com" then the configuration would be: `builder.WithOrigins("http://example.com")`

 If you like, you could delegate the control of **CORS** policy to **Azure App Services**.
 To do so, navigate to **App Services** portal, and then click on the **CORS** blade: